 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of Special-Purpose Financial Statements Performed in Accordance with Government Auditing Standards, and Independent Accountant's Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
-Disclosures in those reports, which are dated May 22, 2020, should be considered in conjunction with this management letter.
+Disclosures in those reports, which are dated June 16, 2021, should be considered in conjunction with this management letter.

 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address all findings and recommendations made in the preceding financial audit report.
+There were no findings or recommendations in the preceding annual financial audit report.

 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-The Union County Sheriff is an elected constitutional officer, whose office is established by Article VIII of the Constitution of the State of Florida and is governed by various provisions of state law.
-Union County, including the Office of the Sheriff, was established by Chapter 8516, Laws of Florida in 1921.
-There are no component units of the Union County Sheriff to be disclosed as required by accounting principles generally accepted in the United States of America.
+The Union County Clerk of the Circuit Court is an elected constitutional officer, whose office is established by Article VIII of the Constitution of the State of Florida and is governed by various provisions of state law.
+Union County, including the Office of the Clerk, was established by Chapter 8516, Laws of Florida in 1921.
+There are no component units of the Office to be disclosed as required by accounting principles generally accepted in the United States of America.